-To highlight the value of volunteering – how it is great for your CV AND your social life, as well as being rewarding, we got one of our student journalists to tell us about his experiences…
+To highlight the value of volunteering – how it is great for your CV AND your social life, as well as being rewarding, we asked one of our student journalists to tell us about his experience…

 “With the employment market in a pretty dire state, I knew I needed “that something extra” which would make me stand out in the saturated graduate pool.
 Volunteering was the perfect way to do this.

 The skills that employers look for can be gained through volunteering.
 Whether it is building on your team working skills through cleaning out the Regent’s Canal with a group of other volunteers, or improving your time management by working volunteering around your learning schedule, volunteering is a great way to prepare you for the world of work.
 AND it looks great on CVs and applications.
 In my role at Team Provide, which is a group of students that lead QM’s volunteering service Provide, I have gained invaluable leadership and communication skills.
 This was mainly through leading groups on various volunteering events, and even recruiting volunteers on campus.